Nahasean94/Credable-Technical-Assessment/README.md

 1. Event management system- for queueing requests and make the requests asynchronous
 2. Stronger security features
 3. Caching
-4. Performance e.g use of multi threading
+4. Performance - e.g use of multi threading, horizontal scalling using kubernetes
-5. Secure config management especially for credentials
+5. Secure config management especially for credentials - e.g use of doppler, growthbook
 6. Monitoring tools